Which is the best small phone?

 - Most versatile cameras: Xiaomi Mi 9 SE

-There may be smaller phones out there, but most of them are too old to recommend you buy today.
-We haven’t included the likes of the iPhone SE because, while that phone is very pocketable with a 4in screen, it came out in March 2016, so is outdated, and hard to get hold of, having been discontinued by Apple.
+While there may be smaller options out there, most of these are too old to recommend today.
+For example, we haven’t included the 2016 iPhone SE despite its very pocketable 4-inch screen, as this outdated model has been discontinued by Apple.

 Small doesn’t always equal cheap in the phone world, so if you want to save some dough check out our pick of the best budget smartphones.
-Equally if you want the best of the best, our best smartphone round-up has you covered.
+Equally if you want the cream of the crop, our best smartphone round-up has you covered.

 How to buy the right small phone